The PERMA (Well-being) Model

-The PERMA Model, developed by Professor Martin Seligman, is a model of happiness and flourishing which identifies five key components to achieving overall psychological well-being and happiness.
-These five elements are considered essential for all people to promote well-being and achieve fulfilment.
-At Studio 3, this model is applied to the Atlass training programme as the basis for our positive psychology approach to supporting individuals with intellectual disabilities (IDs).
+The PERMA(H) Model, developed by Professor Martin Seligman, is a model of happiness and flourishing which identifies six key components to achieving overall psychological well-being and happiness.
+These elements are considered essential for all people to promote well-being and achieve fulfilment.
+At Studio 3, this model is applied across the board as the basis for our positive psychological approach to supporting individuals with intellectual disabilities (IDs), autism, and a range of other conditions.

-Understanding and applying the PERMA model is one of the central elements of the Atlass training course.
-The key below describes each of the five elements identified by Seligman in the PERMA model, as well as indicating how this model can be employed towards helping individuals who require psychological support.
-Working to strengthen overall psychological wellbeing has been proven to reduce stress, increase coping, and prevent behaviours of concern from becoming more challenging by pre-emptively stopping them in their tracks.
+Understanding and applying the PERMA(H) model is one of the central elements of the Atlass training course, which focuses on stress management.
+The following key describes each of the six elements identified by Seligman in the PERMA(H) model, as well as indicating how this model can be employed towards helping individuals who require psychological support.
+Working to strengthen overall psychological well-being has been proven to reduce stress, increase coping, and prevent distressed behaviours from becoming more challenging by pre-emptively stopping them in their tracks.

-How does the Atlass programme utilise this framework of positive psychology in their training?
+How does Studio 3 utilise this framework of positive psychology?

-The PERMA model is an important part of our philosophy at Studio 3 because we believe in the power of positive psychology when supporting individuals with additional needs.
-Physical interventions training can only go so far.
-When supporting vulnerable people, their overall well-being and happiness should be an important factor, as people are less likely to engage in behaviours of concern or 'meltdown' when they are in a happy and stress-free environtment.
-Whilst most support systems tend to focus on reacting to behaviours which are considered ‘challenging’, our philosophy regards these behaviours not as concerns, but as signs of distress which can be pro-actively prevented by anticipating their causes.
+The PERMA(H) model is an important part of our philosophy at Studio 3 because we believe in the power of positive psychology when supporting individuals with additional needs.
+De-escalation and crisis management training can only go so far.
+When supporting vulnerable people, their overall well-being and happiness should be an important factor, as people are less likely to engage in distressed behaviours or 'meltdown' when they are in a happy and stress-free environtment.
+Whilst most support systems tend to focus on reacting to behaviours which are considered ‘challenging,’ our philosophy regards these behaviours not as concerns, but as signs of distress which can be pro-actively prevented by anticipating their causes.

 At Studio 3 we know the power overall well-being has over a person’s mental and physical health.
 We believe that by cultivating well-being – psychological, physical, emotional, social and environmental – rather than focusing on negative incidents, we can support individuals in a positive way which seeks not only to prevent behaviours of concern, but also to increase overall happiness and quality of life.

-Here is what some of our participants have said about the PERMA model:
+Here is what some of our training course participants have said about the PERMA(H) model:

 "It is simple, so easy for front line staff to apply in their work and it fits with a person-centred philosophy"